 The splining of the mitered corners of many mirrors provides the strongest possible corner.
 The chance of a joint ever breaking is minimal.

-Stickley bookcases are available with ship lap planking in the back.
-Individual boards are machined, sanded, finished and applied one at a time.
+Stickley bookcases are available with ship-lap planking in the back.
+Individual boards are machined, sanded, finished, and applied one at a time.
 Together they add character and beauty to a piece.

-All bracket feet are splined, corner blocked and braced.
+All bracket feet are splined, corner-blocked and braced.
 In addition to the usual corner block, a corner brace is rabbeted into the side of the leg pieces.
 This leg is joined to the case by four screws, providing a solid foundation.

 This technique allows the beauty of ray flake to appear on all four sides of a post, rather than on just the normal two.
 To achieve this, four quartersawn boards are mitered together around a solid core, increasing the strength and beauty of the post.
 Watch a video to learn more!

 Glass panels are secured with oak or cherry quarter rounds, mitered to fit perfectly and affixed with barely visible pins.
 We believe the inside of each door should be as handsome as the outside.